The Structure of Matter: The Basic Particle Model

 3 Consequences of the Basic Particle Model

-The Basic Particle Model is a powerful model which is able to make a lot of physical phenomena understandable.
-These phenomena are listed in the abstract above.
-(These phenomena are normally explained by different assumptions of "physical principles" and other assumed fundamental laws, which normally have no further explanation and which are partially even in conflict to each other.)
+The Basic Particle Model is a powerful model which is capable of explaining many physical phenomena.
+These phenomena are listed in the summary above.
+(These phenomena are normally explained by different assumptions of "physical principles" and other assumed fundamental laws, which normally have no further explanation and which sometimes even conflict with each other.)

 3.1 Consequences with Respect to Relativity